spatie/typescript-transformer/docs/usage/transformers.md

     public function transform(ReflectionClass $class, string $name): TransformedType {
-        // get the typescript representation of the class }
+        // get the TypeScript representation of the class }
 }
 ```